 After approximately one year, the patient can wear the orthodontic retainer just at night.
 This is to allow the wisdom teeth to develop without ruining the patient’s beautiful smile.
-Dr. Veronica Toro will see you every six to nine months to make recommendations on the wisdom teeth and an X-ray will be taken every one and a half years.
+Dr. Matthew Stout will see you every six to nine months to make recommendations on the wisdom teeth and an X-ray will be taken every one and a half years.

 How to Care for Orthodontic Retainers